 developed using a formal logic based approach.
 An example knowledge base has been created from industrial end user information with queries applied to this to provide a set of results showing the ability of the

-This paper is in closed access until 6 months after publication.
+This paper is in closed access until 17th September 2017.

 The research leading to these results has received funding from the European Commission’s 7th Framework Programme under grant agreement no NMP2-SL-2013-608627.